Search blog

 II.
 What is an Employer?

-"Employer" is pronounced /ɪmˈplɔɪ.ɚ/ and functions as a noun, meaning a person, company, or organization that hires individuals to perform work, typically in exchange for compensation.
-This term is used to identify the party in an employment relationship that provides jobs, oversees work, and compensates employees for their services.
-Employers may set work expectations, establish terms of employment, and provide various benefits or incentives for their workforce.
+"Employer" is pronounced /ɪmˈplɔɪ.ɚ/ and functions as a noun, denoting a person, company, or organization that hires individuals to perform work, typically in exchange for compensation.
+This term identifies the party in an employment relationship that provides jobs, oversees work, and compensates employees for their services.
+Employers establish work expectations, determine employment terms, and provide various benefits or incentives for their workforce.

 -